4L Trophy

 • raise awareness among populations and participants about the protection of natural environments.

-After the raid: keep the eco-citizen approach alive.
+After the raid: bring the eco-citizen approach to life.

-Commitment does not end at the finish line.
+Commitment does not stop at the finish line.
 Become an ambassador for responsible travel.

 • Share your experience and best practices,